Multi-qubit Randomized Benchmarking Using Few Samples: Introduction

-In this paper we provide a bound on the number of sequences required when performing RB on the set of Clifford gates to obtain rigorous confidence intervals that is several orders of magnitude sharper than previous multi-qubit bounds.
-Our result makes rigorous and efficient characterization of multi-qubit systems possible using a reasonable amount of experimental resources.
-In particular, our bounds are approximately independent of the number of qubits being benchmarked, an exponential improvement over previous non-trivial multi-qubit bounds.
-As a special case, we also obtain bounds for the single-qubit version of RB that are valid for all sequence lengths and improve on the bounds of Ref.~\cite{Wallman2014} for long sequence lengths.
+In this paper we propose an adapted version of the standard RB protocol on the set of Clifford gates that requires little experimental overhead.
+For this protocol we provide a bound on the number of random sequences required to obtain rigorous confidence intervals that is several orders of magnitude sharper than previous multi-qubit bounds.
+Our result makes rigorous and efficient randomized benchmarking of multi-qubit systems possible using a reasonable amount of experimental resources.
+In particular, our bounds are approximately independent of the number of qubits being benchmarked As a special case, we also obtain bounds for the single-qubit version of RB that are valid for all sequence lengths and improve on the bounds of Ref.~\cite{Wallman2014} for long sequence lengths.
 The key to the analysis of the statistical performance is a novel understanding of the representations of the Clifford group, developed in a companion paper~\cite{Clifford2016}.
 Similar representation-theoretic questions have also been studied independently by Zhu \emph{et al}.~\cite{Zhu2016}.
 We also prove a precise sense in which the derived bounds are optimal.
+Finally we analyze the fitting procedure inherent to randomized benchmarking in light of our results.
+We conclude that randomized benchmarking yields data that violates the core assumptions of the Ordinary Least Squares fitting procedure, a standard tool for processing randomized benchmarking data \cite{Epstein2014}.
+This means using OLS to analyze RB data can lead to misleading results.
+As an alternative we propose using the more sophisticated method of iteratively reweighted least squares optimization, which can be guaranteed to lead to correct results\cite{fedorov2013theory,Seber1989}.